 About

-Compton graduated with a bachelor's of Arts Degree in English from the Univerity of Pikeville and with a Master's of Fine Arts Degree in Writing from the Sena Jeter Naslund-Karen Mann Graduate School of Writing at the University of Louisville.
+Compton graduated with a Bachelor of Arts Degree (BA) in English from the University of Pikeville and with a Master of Fine Arts Degree (MFA) in Writing from the Sena Jeter Naslund-Karen Mann Graduate School of Writing at the University of Louisville.

 He began his publishing career as the author of the short story collections The Same Terrible Storm (Foxhead Books, 2012), Where Alligators Sleep (Foxhead Books, 2014), Absolute Invention (Secret History Books, 2019) and Sway (Cowboy Jamboree Press, 2020).